SofiaKung/Highlight-app/README.md

 ## Key learnings:
 - Learnt to use Whimsical to design the layout of the web app
-- Learnt to use various Next.js built in fuctions su
+- Learnt to use various Next.js built in fuctions
 - Learnt to use ServerSideProps and Async/Await to fetch data from DB
 - Learnt to connect to MongoDB, perform CRUD operations with Next.ks api-routes
 - Learnt to create environment variables